minio/docs/source/reference/deprecated/mc-ilm-add.rst

    - :mc-cmd:`~mc ilm add --expire-delete-marker`

-   For more complete documentation on object expiration, see :ref:`minio-lifecycle-management-expiration`.
+   For more complete documentation on object expiration, see :ref:`minio-lifecycle-management-expiration` and :ref:`minio-object-delete`.

 .. mc-cmd:: --expire-delete-marker
    :optional: